Last updated: 25 October, 2024 @ 08:27

 Lobster recipes

-Lobster Thermidor is the one for me.
-There are great recipes in J Sheekey, Fish and Mitch Tonks, Fish (at least I know what to call my book if ever I write one).
+Lobster Thermidor is the classic recipe when it comes to lobster.
+There are other great recipes in J Sheekey, Fish and Mitch Tonks, Fish (at least we know what to call our book when we write it).

 There are also some great classic lobster recipes to be found in Elizabeth David, French Provincial Cooking and Jane Grigson’s Fish Book.
 Again, both are available to buy at Amazon.

 One final tip, when at your fishmonger look out for slightly beaten-up lobsters.
 You know, missing claw or legs etc..
-There’s no harm in making a cheeky offer to your fishmonger if you find one such unfortunate Lobster.
+There’s no harm in making a cheeky offer to your fishmonger if you find one such unfortunate lobster – known in the trade as a ‘Nelson’.

 Lobster paella

-My fishmonger once gave me three, second-rate lobster that were missing various parts.
-I removed the meat from the tail and claws (the remaining ones at least), and made a stock with the lobster shells.
-I then used said stock and lobster meat to make the most decadent paella I’ve ever made.
+Our fishmonger once gave me three, second-rate lobster that were missing various parts.
+We removed the meat from the tail and claws (the remaining ones at least), and made a stock with the lobster shells.
+We then used said stock and lobster meat to make the most decadent paella we’ve ever eaten.
 Golden rule here – always be nice to your fishmonger!
+You can find the full recipe for the Fish Face Seafood Blog paella here.

 Seasonality